 In Original Medicare, people who rent certain types of DME own the equipment after paying copayments for the item for 13 months.
-As a member of SelectHealth Medicare NoRx, however, you usually will not acquire ownership of rented DME items no matter how many copayments you make for the item while a member of our plan, even if you made up to 12 consecutive payments for the DME item under Original Medicare before you joined our plan.
-Under certain limited circumstances we will transfer ownership of the DME item to you.
-Call Member Services (phone numbers are printed on the back cover of this booklet) to find out about the requirements you must meet and the documentation you need to provide.
+As a member of SelectHealth Medicare NoRx, however, you will not acquire ownership of rented DME items no matter how many copayments you make for the item while a member of our plan, even if you made up to 12 consecutive payments for the DME item under Original Medicare before you joined our plan.